 They will bring their telescopes to show people whatever birds are in the harbor area and answer questions.
 Each bird watch will last for about 2 hours, depending on the amount of bird activity present.
 Bring personal binoculars and dress appropriately for the weather.

-Mark your calendar for next opportunities to join the Harbor Bird Watch: Feb.12, Mar.12, & Apr.
+Mark your calendar for final opportunity to join the Harbor Bird Watch this season: Apr.
 9

 There is an amazing variety of birds in Belfast Harbor from mid-September to mid-April.
 However, winter is the season when the most birds can be seen along seashore areas.
 This is when the gulls, ducks, loons, and other water birds have finished raising their young and gather along the non-frozen salt water areas where they can find their preferred foods.

 The Belfast footbridge is a convenient location to see many of these species especially during low tide, preferably during the first three hours or so of daylight.

 Consult the website: www.usharbors.com/harbor/maine/belfast-me for tide information.

 Dress in appropriately warm clothing and bring a field guide, note pad, binoculars, and telescope (if you have one).
 Look for dabbling ducks (Mallard, American Black, Green-winged Teals, etc.) along the shores.
 In deeper waters, look for divers (Buffleheads, Goldeneyes, Cormorants, Loons, and the like).
 Look up into the sky keeping an eye out for eagles, hawks, and falcons.
 Scan the large pipe under the deck of the Rt 1 bridge several times for Peregrine Falcons.